 Still more science stuff… (I know right.., enough already)

-How and why do we see hallucinogenic patterns when we ingest a drug or in the case of light induced hallucination, simply observe flickering or stroboscopic light?
+How and why do we see hallucinations when we ingest a drug?
+Or in the case of light induced psychedelic hallucinations, simply by observing flickering or stroboscopic light?

 Think of it this way.

-One type will activate for example the colour black while suppressing white, and some will activate the colour white while suppressing black.
+One type will activate for example the colour black while suppressing white.
+Others will activate the colour white while suppressing black.
 So each has a dual role of activation and suppression.

 And therefore each has more than one chance of ‘winning’ the colour role creating the opportunity for randomness.
-If there is a tip in balance for whatever reason from one to another you get a chemical reaction that quickly spreads and creates an area of activation surrounded by suppression.
+If there is a tip in balance for whatever reason from one to another you get a chemical reaction that quickly spreads.
+And this creates an area of activation surrounded by suppression.
 IE. you get a spot on your dogs fur.

 Natures way of creating diversity and ensuring the survival of a species.

 And it makes for some cute doggie looks.